Friday, August 27, 2010

 When I was in fourth grade, we had a social studies book entitled “The American Dream” and, for some reason, this title has stuck with me all of this time.
 Perhaps it was because my parents both were shining examples of how things worked in America.
 My dad was a self-employed roofer with no more than an eighth grade education.
 He had worked with the carpet company his family had come to the U.S. with before serving in World War II, he worked hard, made his living and helped to take care of his family in a kind and gentle manner.
 My mother, in comparison, held a master’s degree and was a female corporate executive for a pharmaceutical company.
 She was a tough woman who aspired to run her family in much the same way she had to survive in the corporate world…through aggressive management and intimidation.
 Despite their divergent backgrounds however, my folks fell in love, got married and raised a family.
 They both worked hard and my sister and I were provided with a solid upper middle-class upbringing.
 Now, as I stand and look at the re-creation of the old schoolhouse, I can’t help but feel sad at how bad things have gotten in this country and how the American dream I grew up with has been scrambled into a waking nightmare.

 As we continued west past Fayette, I kept thinking about the idea of scratching out a living.
 Here we were, driving through some very remote communities and I wondered about who lived there, what they did for a living, how they paid their bills.
 I was feeling encouraged in a way, started to feel a little better.
 After all we were in some beautiful country and the scenery in itself was incredibly uplifting but then we stumbled across something quite poignant…and old crumbling school in the middle of nowhere.
 We stopped because of the site of this large decaying building and I was enjoying taking pictures until I noticed the desks through a broken out window.
 The symbolism of finding this remnant at this time in my travels was powerful.
 Was it a reminder of my decaying American dream or a metaphor for my own disenfranchisement from my career in education?
 Regardless, it made me feel a little unsettled again and I was anxious to keep moving west.
+As time ran out on our daylight, we turned into a campsite on the shores of Lake Gogebic just as the moon was coming up over the horizon.
+At least for now, we could settle in and not feel so homeless.
+It’s surprising how the wonders of hot food, flush toilets and a shower can change your perspective.
+Hopefully tomorrow, we can get the hell out of Michigan and push westward.

 No comments: